 Skip to main content

-The Embraer Lineage 1000E and the Bombardier Global 7500 are the largest private jets currently on offer by the respective manufacturers.
+The Embraer Lineage 1000E and the Bombardier Global 7500 stand towards the top of the range for Embraer and Bombardier.

 Performance

-The Embraer Lineage 1000E is powered by two wing mounted General Electric CF34-10E turbofan engines.
-Each engine is capable of producing 18,500 lbf, resulting in a total thrust output of 37,000 lbf.
+The Embraer Lineage 1000E is equipped with two wing-mounted General Electric CF34-10E turbofan engines, each producing 18,500 pounds of thrust, totaling 37,000 pounds.

 Range

-Given that the Bombardier Global 7500 has the largest range of any purpose built business jet ever, the Lineage 1000E will have a hard time beating it.
+Given that the Bombardier Global 7500 has one of the longest ranges of any purpose built business jet ever, the Lineage 1000E will have a hard time beating it.

 This kind of range means that the Global 7500 can fly non-stop from New York to Bangkok, Los Angeles to Singapore and Miami to Auckland.